pingswept/me30-website/content/logistics/notes.md

 Attaching a load causes sag in voltage from current pull.
 Voltage dividers are not the same as voltage regulators

+Which resistor do we refer to as a "pull-down resistor"?

 ### Project 1: Voltage regulation

-We need 4 components: two capacitors, one regulator, and one power jack, plus various wires and a breadboard.
+We need 5 components: three capacitors, one regulator, and one power jack, plus various wires and a breadboard.

 12 V in, leading to 3 outputs: 12 V passing through on a screw terminal, 5 V from an L7805CV, and 3.3 V from an LM1117.